llvm/llvm-project/libcxx/docs/Hardening.rst

 - ``valid-element-access`` -- checks that any attempts to access a container element, whether through the container object or through an iterator, are valid and do not attempt to go out of bounds or otherwise access a non-existent element.
+This also includes operations that set up an imminent invalid access (e.g. incrementing an end iterator).
 For iterator checks to work, bounded iterators must be enabled in the ABI.
-Types like ``std::optional`` and ``std::function`` are considered one-element containers for the purposes of this check.
+Types like ``std::optional`` and ``std::function`` are considered containers (with at most one element) for the purposes of this check.

 - ``valid-input-range`` -- checks that ranges (whether expressed as an iterator pair, an iterator and a sentinel, an iterator and a count, or